 The catch rate of this Pocket Monster is 235, meaning that you have a 41.3% chance of capturing it at full health with a regular Poke Ball.
 Hatenna is very easy to obtain in Pokemon Scarlet and Violet once you find it.

-Pokemon Scarlet and Violet players can find Hattrem in the orange areas on the map above.
-Do note that it shares none of the same locations as Hatenna.
-Alternatively, this Pocket Monster can be obtained by evolving Hatenna at Level 32.
+Pokemon Scarlet and Violet players can find a Hattrem in the wild in the orange areas on the map above.
+Do note that it shares none of the same locations as its pre-evolved form, Hatenna.
+Alternatively, this Pocket Monster can also be obtained by evolving Hatenna at Level 32.